qduaty/lazyclicker/README.md

 ## Prerequisities
 - Windows 11 (may work on 10 but was not tested)
 - Visual Studio (2022) for WTL implementation or QtCreator for Qt6
-## TODO
-- support vertical screens (different order of corners)
-- consider supporting window selection with clicking, which disables the top-right corner